-- Demonstrate effective communication skills - Implement effective information literacy skills - IB: Quantitative and analytical skills - Employ quantitative concepts and mathematical methods to analyze and solve problems
+Employ quantitative concepts and mathematical methods to analyze and solve problems.

-II.
-Personal and social responsibility

-- IIA: Multicultural Sensitivity - Compare and articulate multicultural perspectives IIB.
-Healthy Lifestyle - Identify and apply the principles of a healthy lifestyle IIC.
-Informed Citizenship - Articulate the impact of informed and engaged citizenship - IID.
-Ethics - Demonstrate connections between ethical frameworks and practical issues - IIE.
-Service Learning - Practice and reflect on the impact of service learning - III.
-Knowledge of human cultures and the physical and natural world - IIIA.
-Science & Inquiry - Identify and apply basic concepts of science - IIIB.
-Reflection and Meaning - Demonstrate critical understanding of perspectives on what it means to be human. - IIIC.
-Historical Knowledge - Analyze historical facts and interpretations - IIID.
-Art & Creativity - Articulate the significance of artistic expression and the creative process within society.

-2. The Major.
+Humanities and Fine Art

+- Articulate the significance of artistic expression and the creative process within society. - Identify, explain, and evaluate ethical perspectives of others and themselves. - Understand the diversity and complexity of the cultural and social world. - 2.
+The Major.
 Each student chooses a particular area of academic concentration.
-Most of the content-oriented majors require the completion of 30-50 credit hours; performance-oriented majors generally require additional hours.

-3. The Minor.
+Most of the content-oriented majors require the completion of 30-50 credit hours; performance-oriented majors generally require additional hours. - 3.
+The Minor.
 Students may elect to take minors in addition to their majors.
 A minor consists of 18-25 hours with at least nine hours of upper division credit.
 Courses used to complete the major may not be used as electives in the minor.
-A minor must be in a different discipline from the major.
+A minor must be in a different discipline from the major. - 4.
+Electives.

-4. Electives.
 Students select electives in consultation with their advisors in order to attain the 120 hours necessary for graduation.
 The electives chosen should satisfy the general guidelines established for the major.
 The elective program makes the pursuit of double majors possible for many students.